jeremy00/Simple-Java-Helpdesk-Application/README.md

 This project will look have similar function to a helpdesk ticketing system.
 This is to learn how to use JDBC and SQL to a certain degree.

 Version .1 - basic build of CRUD functionality.
-Input, view, delete, and edit tickets.
+Input, view, delete, and edit tickets.<br>
-Version .15 - sorting of the tickets
+Version .15 - sorting of the tickets<br>
-Version .2 user input interface
+Version .2 user input interface<br>
-Version .3 admin section
+Version .3 admin section<br>
-Version .4 workers/admin section
+Version .4 workers/admin section<br>
-Version .5 .... not really sure
+Version .5 .... not really sure<br>

 To Build: